 If that structure was suddenly abolished all sorts of mayhem would ensue.
 Millions of people would experiment with trying to eat without clapping their hands first.
 Some would starve, some succeed.
 But then they would wonder how they could buy food without clapping first, since that requires an unnatural transaction i.e., ‘not clapping’ that they believe cannot be done.

-Money serves the purpose of managing scarcity in crowded places under the control of ‘authorities’.
+Money serves the purpose of managing scarcity in crowded places under the control of ‘authorities’, gangs.

 The world now has a collection of competing consolidating melting pots, or one melting pot if you prefer, and also a number of already consolidated tribal societies.

-Science has created solutions to almost every human problem, except the problem of ‘lack of space’, ‘lebensraum’ or any number of other dangerous phrases which loom over societies.
+Science has created solutions to almost every human problem, except the problem of ‘lack of space’, ‘lebensraum’.

 That problem will only be solved properly by opening up outer space to colonization, but how can those who do not know why intrinsic value is real value expect to survive without money in outer space?
 They will need a patron.